 Using WinDbg to Debug Crashes

-In cases where TouchDesigner is failing to start up on systems, but no .dmp files is being created or other information is presented, a more in-depth analysis may be required to find a solution.
+In cases where TouchDesigner is failing to start up on systems, but no .dmp files is being created or other information is presented, or for crashes that occur with no .dmp file after running for some time, a more in-depth analysis may be required to find a solution.
 This can be done using the tool 'WinDbg Preview' provided by Microsoft.

 Downloading WinDbg Previewedit

 WinDbg Preview can be downloaded from the Microsoft App store by following this link.

 Start WinDbg Preview.
 Under the 'File' menu choose 'Launch Executable' and selected TouchDesigner.exe.
 This is usually located at C:/Program Files/Derivative/TouchDesigner/bin/TouchDesigner.exe.
 This will cause TouchDesigner to launch.
 Startup will likely stop very quickly at a breakpoint saying something like 'Break instruction exception - code 80000003 (first chance) ntdll!LdrpDoDebuggerBreak+0x30:' in the Command window.
 Press the 'Go' button on the upper left (The Play symbol), to continue execution.
 You may have to press Go a few times to jump over some breakpoints.
 Eventually you will end up at the point where TouchDesigner is failing to start up.
 When this occurs you can post the text from the 'Logs' and 'Command' Windows to who you are talking to on our support team.

 Debugging Crashes That Don't Produce .dmp filesedit